Serving all people by providing personalized health and wellness through exemplary care, education and research.

 High blood pressure

 Although it’s true that heart disease risk can run in families, a healthy diet can help every child reduce heart disease risk.
-If heart disease does run in your child’s family, talk with your child’s health care provider about whether to have your child’s cholesterol and blood pressure measured regularly, in addition to watching weight.
+If heart disease does run in your family, talk with your child’s healthcare provider about whether to have his or her cholesterol and blood pressure measured regularly, in addition to watching weight.

 Here are guidelines for creating a heart-healthy childhood diet:

 Breastfeed infants as long as possible.
 Aim for a full year, even as you introduce solid foods.